Patrolavia/oscar/README.md

 ## Oscar?

-Oscar is a teenage wandering albatross, smaller than other hatchling, also the latest one leaves the nest.
+Oscar is a teenage wandering albatross, smaller than others, also the latest one leaves the nest.
 He lives in an island in the Antarctic Ocean, and get ready to explore this world.

 ## LICENSE

-MIT
+Any version of MIT, GPL or LGPL.